janus/electronApp/README.md

 ## Tiny Client for StackOverFlow(Desktop based)
 ###### This App is JavaScript however it runs on the Desktop.
 The main components are React and Electron.
-To give it a try:
+To give it a trial:
 - [x] Clone the repo

 _(I assume that you have NodeJS already in your box)_